aureliony/robocup-rescue-simulation/README.md

 # The Competition
-In CoSpace Rescue Challenge, teams have to develop and program appropriate strategies for autonomous robots to navigate through the competition environmentto collect objects.
+In the CoSpace Rescue Challenge, teams develop and program appropriate strategies for autonomous robots to navigate through a virtual environment, collecting objects and avoiding obstacles along the way.

 # Project Layout
 Refer to the TDP for more information.